estarsyang/java_basic/README.md

     }
     ```
 3. Types
-    1. Define inner class in method within a outer class.
+    1. Define inner class in method or code block within a outer class.
-        1. local inner class (exist class name).
+        1. Method Local Inner Classes  (exist class name).
-        2. anonymous inner class (no class name!!!!!!!!!!!!).
+        2. Anonymous Inner Class (no class name!!!!!!!!!!!!).
-    2. Define inne class within a outer class.
+    2. Define inner class within a outer class.
-        1. member inner class (no `static` modifier)
+        1. Nested Inner Class  (no `static` modifier)
-        2. static inner class (use `static` modifier)
+        2. Static Nested Class (use `static` modifier)
-4. Local inner class
+4. Method Local Inner Classes
     1. Define inner class in **method** or **code block** within a outer class. it has class name.
     2. Could access outer class's all members, including private.
     3. Can not add access modifier, but can use `final` to modify.